free-trial-nudge

 expand-collapse-icon

-What is the validity of the TOEFL score?
+What is the updated score format in the new TOEFL exam 2026?

 expand-collapse-icon